Ask Richard

 The historian Joseph Hunter writing in 1828/31 describes Howell House as ‘The Grange of Holy Well or Howell with lands in Thurnscoe, Darfield, and Houghton, together with Howell Wood of 160 acres.’

-In 1881 the house was occupied by Mary Ann Hirst a widow aged 46 who was born in Clayton and farmed 101 acres employing 3 men.
+In 1881 the house was occupied by Mary Ann Hirst also a widow aged 46 who was born in Clayton and farmed 101 acres employing 3 men.
 Her daughters Louisa Ann aged 11 & Geregiana aged 7 and son George Herbert aged 5 were born in Upper Midhope Penistone.
 James Aspinall aged 26 nephew of Mary and born in Brighouse was the Manager of The Farm (Farm Bailiff)

 Joseph Bedford 43 born in Thurnscoe and Charles Marshall 20 born in Arksey were farm workers.